Strengthening CIOs through Connection and Conversation

 Our intimate roundtables offer an unparalleled forum to candidly discuss issues that are top of mind for CIOs.

-"Calgary CIO offers a diverse range of learning sessions, covering strategic and operational topics.
+“Calgary CIO offers a diverse range of learning sessions, covering strategic and operational topics.
 These sessions have provided me with fresh perspectives and practical insights that directly impact my role as CIO at the University of Calgary.
 The differing environments and situations have led to solid connections and valuable discussions about common technology challenges and opportunities while at the same time keeping a local perspective is especially helpful.
 The informal and collaborative environment at Calgary CIO events allows me to connect with fellow CIOs from various industry sectors.
 For me personally, one of the most valuable characteristics of the sessions is the candid nature of the discussions; there is a strong sense of both collegialism and challenge that I have rarely found in organizations of this nature.
-Susan has curated a wide array of topics, always ensuring that the Calgary CIO session content remains relevant to technology leaders with high-caliber speakers, in excellent venues."
+Susan has curated a wide array of topics, always ensuring that the Calgary CIO session content remains relevant to technology leaders with high-caliber speakers, in excellent venues. "

-Profile Image
+Profile Image of Trevor Poffenroth

 Trevor Poffenroth